RationAI/xopat/src/README.md

 > _unless_ the post data is sent in `GET`.
 Note that this is not recommended as the size of the JSON configuration
 > can be enormous.

+Note that language setting is an parameter that behaves a bit differently: you can either specify ``locale`` parameter or override any specification by sending ``lang=[code]`` as a GET parameter - for simple localization overrides.

 Example configuration:
 ````JSON
 {